 Services: Businesses sometimes rely on quality assurance technicians to monitor the quality of their services.
 In these roles, they may contact clients to discuss their experience with the company or train employees to follow specific procedures when performing services.

 To become a quality assurance technician, you’ll likely need some education and work experience in a position that requires similar skills.
-Although some companies hire quality assurance technicians with a high school diploma or GED, others may expect you to have a bachelor's degree related to the industry you plan to work in.
-For example, a computer science degree may be helpful if you plan to work as a software company quality assurance technician.
+Some companies hire quality assurance technicians with a high school diploma or GED, offering job training for entry-level roles.
+Others may expect you to have a bachelor's degree related to the industry you plan to work in.
+For example, a computer science degree may be helpful if you plan to work as a software quality assurance technician or a QA automation tester.

 Quality assurance technicians work in many different departments outside the factory floor.
 You can find jobs in customer service, marketing, product design, training, and more.
 As you browse jobs, you may notice that many employers ask that you have at least a year of experience in the industry you are seeking to work in.
 Your experience working as a customer service representative can come in handy for a job that has you evaluating the scripts and flowcharts used in a customer service department.